dyutig/Diffuse-Large-B-Cell-Lymphomas-Prediction/README.md

 # Diffuse-Large-B-Cell-Lymphomas-Prediction
-DLBCL is the most common subtype of non-Hodgkin lymphoma (NHL), globally constituting up to 40% of all cases [3].
+DLBCL is the most common subtype of non-Hodgkin lymphoma (NHL), globally constituting up to 40% of all cases.
 In the US alone, out of 100000 people, it affects about seven of them every year.
 It is fast-growing and is a very aggressive form of NHL.
 It is fatal if left untreated, but with appropriate treatment at the correct time, near about two-thirds of them can be cured.